Introducing Achronyme — a language for zero-knowledge proofs. Read the announcement arrow_right_alt

 Lift pipeline (ir-forge::lysis_lift)

-Symbolic walksymbolic.rsSymbolicTree with placeholder slots for loop-var derivatives
+Symbolic walkir-forge/src/lysis_lift/symbolic.rsSymbolicTree with placeholder slots for loop-var derivatives

-Binding-Time Analysisbta.rs3-point classification (Constant / Invariant / DataDependent)
+Binding-Time Analysisir-forge/src/lysis_lift/bta.rs3-point classification (Constant / Invariant / DataDependent)

-Template extractionextract.rsLambda lifting + frame size, capture layout
+Template extractionir-forge/src/lysis_lift/extract/Lambda lifting + frame size, capture layout

-All five implement RFC §6 (Lysis Phase 3.B) with deferred evaluation — templates remain symbolic until proof-time.
+All five implement deferred evaluation — templates remain symbolic until proof-time.

 Bytecode header